Munchies (film): Production

-Tina Hirsch had edited three films for Corman in the 1970s and in the mid-1980s told him that she wanted to direct.
+Tina Hirsch had edited three films for Roger Corman in the 1970s and in the mid-1980s told him that she wanted to direct.
 Corman wanted to make a Gremlins knock off, which were profitable at the time, and, since Hirsch had edited that film, it seemed a good fit.
 Munchies was shot over 12 days, followed by three days of filming puppets and inserts.